efernie/backbone-contact-example/README.md

   This listens for when the base url is sent then renders the index page.

   For the other pages what I am doing is just sending the view partial.
 In the main application logic what I am doing is sending a request ```'/somepagename'``` if it is not already cached on the client side.
 The server just has to return the partial page and it inserts it in the the ```main``` body.
 You will see the request later on.
+But if the user navigates directly to a page it sends the page along with the layout.

 ## <a name="jade">Jade</a>